Machine Learning in Orbit Estimation: a Survey: Forces Model

-The Solar Radiation Pressure, $\textbf{a}_{SRP}$, is the force that arises from the absorption and reflection of light from the Sun.
-It depends on the cross-sectional area and mass, but unlike atmospheric drag it does not depend on altitude.
-It is the dominant non-gravitational perturbation on higher altitudes (MEO and GEO) and for High Area to Mass Ratio (HAMR) objects \cite{Poore2016}.
-Of particular importance to the representation of this force is the determination of the entry and exit times of a given RSO from the shadow of the Earth, along with the determination of the force orientation, as the object-Sun vector is always changing and with it the cross-sectional area.
+The Solar Radiation Pressure, $\boldsymbol{a}_{SRP}$, is the force that arises from the absorption and reflection of light from the Sun.
+It depends on the cross-sectional area and mass, but unlike atmospheric drag, it does not depend on altitude, but on the Sun-space object distance.
+It is the dominant non-gravitational perturbation on higher altitudes (MEO and GEO) and for High Area to Mass Ratio (HAMR) objects~\cite{Poore2016}.
+Of particular importance to the representation of this force is the determination of the entry and exit times of a given RSO from the shadow of the Earth, along with the determination of the force orientation, as the object-Sun vector is constantly changing and, with it, the cross-sectional area.

-Tidal effects, $\textbf{a}_{tides}$, are also taken into account in orbital determination, with the small periodic deformations of the solid body of the Earth referred to as solid Earth tides, which, alongside ocean tides, impact Earth's gravity potential \cite{Montenbruck2005}.
-Others perturbations include General Relativity theory adjustments, geomagnetic pulls, Earth's albedo and atomic clock corrections.
+Tidal effects, $\boldsymbol{a}_{tides}$, are also taken into account in orbital determination, with the small periodic deformations of the solid body of the Earth referred to as solid Earth tides, which, alongside ocean tides, impact Earth's gravity potential~\cite{Montenbruck2005}.
+Other perturbations include General Relativity theory adjustments, geomagnetic pulls, Earth's albedo, and atomic clock corrections.